-This handbook outlines requirements for earning an EEB Ph.D. or M.S., and also presents suggestions for beginning a successful career in science.
-Meeting these requirements is necessary, but not necessarily sufficient; a given advisor and/or thesis committee will often determine additional requirements above and beyond the departmental minimum.
+This handbook outlines requirements for earning an EEB Ph.D. or M.A., and also presents suggestions for beginning a successful career in science.
+Meeting these requirements is necessary, but not necessarily sufficient; a given advisor and/or dissertation committee will often determine additional requirements above and beyond the departmental minimum.
 For example, some advisors view grant writing as a fundamental part of graduate science education and will require evidence that a student regularly applies for outside funding.
-It is strongly suggested that, early in the process, a student talks with her/his advisor (or potential advisors) to understand the advisor's philosophy and to understand what will constitute acceptable progress in the advisor's lab.
+It is strongly suggested that, early in the process, a student talks with their advisor (or potential advisors) to understand the advisor's philosophy and to understand what will constitute acceptable progress in their lab.
 Students should note that there are a number of rules that appear in the Rice University General Announcements that apply to all graduate students but do not appear in this document.

-2. DOCTOR OF PHILOSOPHY DEGREE PROGRAM IN Ecology & Evolutionary Biology
+2. Doctor of Philosophy Degree Program in Ecology & Evolutionary Biology

 Most of the formal course studies will be completed in the first year of residence to allow the students to begin thesis research at the end of their second semester at Rice.
-During the first semester, the student will meet with his or her major advisor (or provisional major advisor) and twice with the GSAC (Graduate Student Advising Committee).
-The graduate program administrator will schedule this meeting.
+During the first semester, the student will meet with their major advisor (or provisional major advisor) and the GSAC (Graduate Student Advising Committee).
+The graduate administrator will schedule this meeting.
 Together the participants will outline a plan for the student's first year.

-Among a student's goals during the first year should be to think deeply, read broadly, discuss ideas frequently with other students and faculty, develop needed lab, field, and computational/ theoretical skills, and begin preliminary research, all in service of developing doctoral thesis project ideas.
+Among a student's goals during the first year should be to think deeply, read broadly, discuss ideas frequently with other students and faculty, develop needed lab, field, and computational/ theoretical skills, and begin preliminary research, all in service of developing dissertation project ideas.
 This is an excellent opportunity in which to talk with different faculty members so that a student will have an informed set of choices for composing a committee.
 Appropriate committee members are those faculty who think what the student is doing is interesting, and have expertise that will be useful in carrying out the project.

 Students should have completed coursework in ecology, evolution (or equivalent), mathematics (including calculus), and statistics prior to admission.
 Deficiencies in these subject areas should be made up during the first year of residence.
-Students who have not yet taken the equivalents (as determined by the GSAC) of EBIO 325 (Ecology) and EBIO 334 (Evolution) should complete these courses at the first opportunity.
+Students who have not yet taken the equivalents (as determined by the GSAC) of BIOS 332 (Ecology) and BIOS 334 (Evolution) should complete these courses at the first opportunity.